 3. The tendency to make trading mistakes is higher in live trading accounts

-In live trading, you’re using real money with real monetary risk.
+According to the Hoodoo Wiccan, In live trading, you’re using real money with real monetary risk.
 Therefore, it’s likely that you’ll be more emotionally involved with the outcome of your trades.
 Subsequently, this will tempt many to revert to their bad trading habits.

 You think you won’t commit these trading sins, but sooner or later, you’ll realize that you’re making changes to stop losses, doing revenge trading, and cutting loose your winning trades early.
 Some traders even go to extreme lengths to mimic the trading successes of their demo accounts, leading them to even more problems like overtrading, and ignoring their trading plans and methods.